X-Men annual #2

 The Beast and Cyclops are still not sure if they want to leave Empyrean in operation, but Revanche and Psylocke strongly support Empyrean - it turns out that Revanche has the Legacy Virus too - and tell the other X-Men that it's time to leave.
 Gyrich then shows up, and the X-Men refuse to go along with him in saying that there are illegal activities on the premises that would allow him to investigate without a warrant.

 Like a lot of Fabian Nicieza stories, there's a decent plot here that is overcomplicated and trying to do too much at once.
 Too many factions.
 Characters with ambiguous powers and ambiguous motivations.
 This would be tolerable if it were building to something bigger.
-But, for example, Empyrean will never appear again (aside, apparently, from giveaway comics issued at Hardee's restaurants, where he goes back in time to try to spread the Legacy Virus further but winds up getting eaten by T. Rex).
+But, for example, Empyrean will never appear again (aside, apparently, from giveaway comics issued at Hardee's restaurants, where he goes back in time to try to spread the Legacy Virus further but winds up getting eaten by a T. Rex).

 It's actually surprising that Empyrean wasn't used again, since his island sanctuary could have served as a decent setting for stories about the Legacy Virus.
 But as noted above, the stories about the Legacy Virus are generally pretty poor, so i guess such a setting wasn't necessary.